kronostechnologies/build/circleci/README.md

 ### DEPLOY_FILES
 The fpm argument overrides.
 By default, this is set to `.` which includes ALL file from the directory.
 You will usually want to override this setting by specifying directories and files.

+### DEPLOY_OTHER_OPTIONS
+Any additional options for fpm that are not included in this script may be specified by this environment variable.
+See https://github.com/jordansissel/fpm/wiki#usage for a complete list or `fpm --help`.